 Around our twenties we seem to get anxious expectations.
 We want to rush.
 We want to move out of our parents home.
 We want to decorate our first apartment.
-We want an education.
-We want jobs.
+We want an education and a job.
 We want to meet new people and make lasting friendships.
-We want to go out late and dance in bars.
+We want to go out late and dance.
 We want to be free.

 We want, want, and want.

 We want to know exactly what we will be doing for the rest of our lives.
 We want to have someone to come home to.
 We want someone to be there for us when we’re tired of all the nights out.
 We want someone to remind us that we matter.
 We want to have a secure relationship to fall back on.
 We want to know that we won’t be alone forever.

 We want to have our whole lives planned even though they just started.

 My freshman year of college, I loved being single and did whatever I pleased.
 Each time a guy tried to get serious I would back off.
 Eventually, most of my friends settled into a relationship and suddenly my freedom was a little less appealing.
 I began to over think about how I wanted a boyfriend and became fixated on the idea of having one.

 I don’t need a boyfriend.
 I don’t need someone to fall back on.
 I don’t need to be intentionally looking for someone.
 I don’t want to date someone because I’m not independent enough to be alone.